UK Autumn Budget Allocates £125 Million to Launch Great British Energy and Accelerate Clean Energy Projects

 PwC UK's Vicky Parker noted the budget's limited new funding for energy but reiterated the importance of GB Energy and the National Wealth Fund in attracting private capital.
 Parker emphasized that large-scale clean energy programs rely on both private capital incentives and swift public sector action.

 These budget measures continue to build on the 's strategy to boost private investment in clean energy.
-Recent initiatives include reversing restrictions on onshore wind, approving significant projects, enhancing the Contract for Difference allocation round, and attracting £34.8 billion in private investment from the International Investment Summit.
+Recent initiatives include reversing restrictions on onshore wind, approving significant solar projects, enhancing the Contract for Difference allocation round, and attracting £34.8 billion in private investment from the International Investment Summit.

 Add a comment